 The special permit inspection area must continue to be operated at or below the existing MAOP until a restoration or uprating plan has been approved, if allowed by the special permit.
-To ensure compliance with special permit conditions, the operator's Operations and Maintenance Manual (O&M), IM procedures, and Damage Prevention (DP) program must be modified to implement the special permit conditions.
-In addition, PHMSA must approve any long-term flow reversals that would impact the special permit segment.
+To ensure compliance with special permit conditions, TGP's Operations and Maintenance Manual (O&M), IM Program, and Damage Prevention (DP) program must be modified to implement the special permit conditions.
+In addition, PHMSA must approve any long-term flow reversals that would impact the special permit segments.